The lost proof of Fermat's last theorem: The Nature of Euler's Double Equations Through the Algebraic Geometry

-In determining the nature of the Diophantine system $\left( 9 \right)$, we will make use of the description given by A. Weil ([8], Chap.
+In determining the nature of the Euler double equations and of an appropriate equivalent Diophantine system, we will make use of the description given by A. Weil ([15], Chap.
 II, App.
-IV, pp. 140-149) in order to provide some theoretical background to Fermat's and Euler's << method of descent>> employed in the treatment of elliptic curves.
+IV, pp. 140--149) in order to provide some theoretical background to Fermat's and Euler's method of descent employed in the treatment of elliptic curves.

 For simplicity we consider the case where the roots of a cubic $\Gamma $ are rational integers $\alpha ,\,\beta $ and $\gamma $.

 The cubic $\Gamma $ is then given by